 What Is Medify?

 For all aspiring doctors and dentists out there you’re going to need to do one or more admission tests to go hand-in-hand with your application.
 The UCAT is one of such exam.
 The UCAT is a 2-hour computer-based test required by most medical schools as part of their admission process.
 In a nutshell, the Medify UCAT online course is a huge bank of UCAT practice questions and mock exams that you can subscribe for access to prepare for the exam.
 Furthermore, the course closely mimics the exam environment and provides additional features to help further improve your reasoning skills (such as video lessons, exam advice and live performance tracking).
+You can give the Medify free UCAT questions a try for more insight.

 Key Features of the Medify UCAT Course